craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

    :align: center
    :width: 60%

-For more information on managing site plugins, see :ref:`plugin-management`
+For more information on managing site plugins, see :ref:`newIa-plugin-management`